uptonking/note4yaoo/pattern-arch-event-sourcing-examples.md

     - A view model rebuilds its state on the fly and uses WebSockets to reactively synchronize the state with the client.
   - A saga describes a long running process as a sequence of events.
   - reSolve application stores its data(a chain of immutable events) in a centralized event store, which can be configured to use different underlying data storages through the mechanism of adapters.
+    - The reSolve framework saves produced events to a persistent event store.
+    - A newly created application is configured to use a SQLite event store.
+  - ReSolve uses the adapter mechanism to provide an abstraction layer above APIs
+    - Event store adapters
+    - Read model store adapters
+    - you may implement a Read Model on top of some arbitrary system, such as a full-text-search engine, OLAP or a particular SQL database
   - you definitely can use only backend part of reSolve, it does not assume anything about client part.
   - [A Redux-Inspired Backend.
 Extending React+Redux ideas to the_201901](https://medium.com/resolvejs/resolve-redux-backend-ebcfc79bbbea)
   - [Snapshots](https://github.com/reimagined/resolve/discussions/1791)